 Addie Martanovic brings a lot to the table.
+Literally.

 Equipped with an inspiring vivacity for life’s healthy indulgences, encouraging posts from the food and wellness blogger serve as a constant reminder to live a wholesome, healthy life, filled with damn good food.

 Her blog, www.chickpeainthecity.org, whose name is inspired by her love of hummus and affinity for city life, has helped her gain notoriety in the wellness blogging-community, as well as on Instagram, where she boasts an impressive 40,000+ followers.

 A senior at Loyola University Chicago, Martanovic has managed to balance a hectic final semester with an internship, vigorous exercise and the upkeep of her blog.
 How does she do it?
 We asked.

 “Being and feeling healthy is not about dieting.
 At all.
 It’s about changing your lifestyle and eating real foods.
 Forget what your body looks like or losing and gaining weight; focus on feeling your best first and foremost, by choosing what you’re putting into your body.
 I always say ingredients over calories and real food over the processed crap.”